wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/deterministic-modules.md

 * After the `@DeleteForDJVM` elements have been filtered out, the classes are rescanned using ProGuard  remove any more code that has now become unreachable.
 * The remaining classes define our deterministic subset.
 However, the `@kotlin.Metadata` annotations  the compiled Kotlin classes still contain references to all of the functions and properties that ProGuard has leted.
 Therefore we now use the `JarFilter` to delete these references, as otherwise the Kotlin compiler will pretend at the deleted functions and properties are still present.
-* Finally, we use ProGuard again to validate our JAR against the deterministic `rt.jar`:
+* Finally, we use ProGuard again to validate our `.jar` against the deterministic `rt.jar`:
 This step will fail if ProGuard spots any Java API references that still cannot be satisfied by the deterministic `rt.jar`, and hence it will break the build.

 ## Configuring IntelliJ with a Deterministic SDK